-HARRISONBURG VA: (Rocktown Now) – Warmer temperatures today will be followed by a chance for a little snow overnight.
-A low tracking to our south and a second to our north will bring a chance for a coating to maybe in inch of snow in the Shenandoah Valley.
+HARRISONBURG VA: (Rocktown Now) – A low tracking to our south and a second to our north will bring a chance for a coating to maybe in inch of snow in the Shenandoah Valley.
 Several inches of snow could fall to our west in the Allegany mountains.
 Temperatures will climb about freezing each day through Friday, before an Arctic blast of cold air drops in for the weekend.

 Here’s the WSVA exclusive AccuWeather forecast for Harrisonburg and the Shenandoah Valley

 Tonight: intermittent snow and flurries, accumulating a coating to an inch.
-Low 25.
-Winds east 4
+Low 27.
+Winds east 4-8 mph.

 Thursday night: partly cloudy.
 Low 16.

-Friday: mostly cloudy with a bit of snow in the afternoon.
-High 35.
-Winds southwest 7-14 mph.
+Friday: mostly cloudy with a bit of snow in the afternoon with little or no accumulation.
+High 33.

 Sunset today 5:40 p.m.